GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/autonomous/opencv.md

 **Edge Detection**

-Edge detection is a useful tool to outline things and it will show you a black and white image, with the white parts being edges.
+Edge detection is a useful tool to outline things, and it will show you a black and white image, with the white parts being edges.

 ```java
     public static class EdgeDetection extends OpenCvPipeline {